-Cecilia today, living her best life.
-In a world that often stigmatizes and misunderstands obesity, we must create spaces where people can feel safe regardless of where they are in their journey with their disease.
+In a world that more often than not stigmatizes and misunderstands obesity, we must create spaces where people can feel safe, regardless of where they are in their journey with their disease.
 On the other side of shame, blame and guilt, there exists a supportive, nurturing network of individuals willing to be vulnerable alongside others through their health journey.

-Cecilia Jackson, from California, may be a newer face to the OAC, but her story is one of transformation.
-Through her passion for service and unwavering commitment to her faith, Cecilia has turned her personal struggle with obesity and compulsive eating disorder into a beacon of hope for others.
-She now dedicates herself to helping others through education, support, and friendship.
-In an interview with Olivia Robinson, OAC Communications Coordinator, Cecilia shares her health journey, her decision to seek bariatric surgery and her ongoing commitment to her health.
+Cecilia Jackson, from California, may be a newer face to the OAC, but she’s already very passionate about sharing her story with others.
+Having struggled for years with a compulsive eating disorder, she now dedicates herself to helping others through education, support and friendship.
+In an interview with the OAC, Cecilia talks about her health journey, her decision to seek bariatric surgery and her ongoing commitment to her health.

 Cecilia’s struggles with obesity began around 30 years ago, which is when she developed a compulsive eating disorder.
 She notes the 90s as a difficult time for her, most notably in 1992, when she lost her mother.
 They shared a special bond, and when asked, Cecilia proudly states, “I was with her all the way til’ the end.”